krivenko/som/doc/about.rst

 -------

-This analytic continuation package is written by Igor Krivenko (companion paper [#TRIQSSOM]_,
+This analytic continuation package is written by Igor Krivenko (companion paper [KH2019]_,
 `arXiv:1808.00603 <https://arxiv.org/abs/1808.00603>`_).

-It is based on a method devised by Andrey S. Mishchenko and coauthors [#SOM]_.
+It is based on a method devised by Andrey S. Mishchenko and coauthors [MPSS2000]_.
 You can find a detailed description of the method in Chapter 14 of the Lecture Notes from the Autumn School "Correlated Electrons: From Models to Materials".

 ::